Tales from the Hood: "Rogue Cop Revelation"

 One year later, Smith has left the police force and is now a guilt-consumed drunk.
-On a walk in his neighborhood, he sees a mural of Moorehouse.
-Smith then has a vision of a crucified Moorehouse haunting him with the words "Bring them to me!"
+On a walk in his neighborhood, he sees a mural of Moorehouse, and then has a vision of the crucified crusader haunting him with the words "Bring them to me!"
 In response, Smith convinces the three police officers to meet him at Moorehouse's grave on the anniversary of the murder.
 Once there, Smith denounces the officers for killing Moorehouse and destroying his reputation.
 The officers begin to insult Moorehouse, with Richmond urinating on Moorehouse's grave and then ordering Crumfield to do the same thing.
-As Hauser and Richmond prepare to kill Smith, a zombified Moorehouse bursts from the grave to drag Crumfield beneath the ground by his genitals.
-Moorehouse's coffin bursts from the ground, opening to reveal Crumfield's mutilated corpse, with Moorehouse's zombie standing above the grave, clutching Crumfield's still-beating heart.
+As Newton and Richmond prepare to kill Smith to maintain their secrecy, an undead Moorehouse bursts from the grave to drag Crumfield beneath the ground by his genitals.
+Moorehouse's coffin bursts from the ground, opening to reveal Crumfield's mutilated corpse, with Moorehouse's resurrected form standing above the grave; clutching Crumfield's still-beating heart in his hand.

-Richmond and Hauser open fire on Moorehouse, but the bullets have no effect, prompting them to flee in horror.
+Richmond and Newton open fire on Moorehouse, but the bullets have no effect, prompting them to flee in horror.
 A lengthy chase ensues, with the two cops fleeing by patrol car.
-As Hauser is driving the vehicle, Moorehouse jumps on top of the vehicle and decapitates Richmond with his bare hands.
-Terrified, Hauser exits his vehicle and shoots its gas tank, though the ensuing explosion doesn't rid him of Moorehouse.
+As Newton is driving the vehicle, Moorehouse jumps on top of the vehicle and decapitates Richmond.
+Terrified, Newton exits his vehicle and shoots its gas tank, though the ensuing explosion doesn't rid him of Moorehouse.
 Moorehouse then chases Hauser into an alley, where he telekinetically throws used hypodermic needles into the cop's body, pinning him to Moorehouse's wall mural.
-Hauser's body melts into the mural, becoming a painting of himself crucified.
+Newton melts into the mural, becoming a painting of himself crucified.